Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 With a dramatic but useless flip of her cloak, she turned and led the way to the tram gate.

-The faux window showing the tram pulling away from the platform with only the two of them aboard surprised Roger.
+The faux window showing the tram pulling away from the platform with only the two of them aboard surprised him.
 You never felt the inertia-controlled trams start to move but leaving this empty was unusual.

-Focused concentration is something entirely different.
+With his seat fully upright, he entered his focus concentration trance.
+It looks like meditation, but it isn’t.
 Most Magus and Magi students considered it something only lesser mages learned.
-Even among the Mage students at The University, less than two percent bothered to develop it, though it was more common, and even taught at other institutions of higher learning.
-Several of his instructors told Roger his use of it slowed down his development, though others disagreed with that statement.
+Even among the lower ranked Mage students at The University, less than two percent learned it, though it was more common, and even taught at other institutions of higher learning.
+Several of his instructors told Roger his use of it slowed down his development.
+Others disagreed.

 It gave him an advantage now.
 Far from clearing his mind to prepare for the upcoming duel, he focused his mind on a single task: understanding Lynn’s shields and her magic and she would assume it to be meditation.